On disconnected images of connected spaces: Introduction

+for any distinct $a_1,\ldots, a_n\in\cG$.
+For this definition we can restrict just to atomic polynomials $P$ (those who involve only intersection and complementation) because any Boolean polynomial can be written as union of atomic ones.

 If $L$ is a compact zero-dimensional space then we write $\clop(L)$ for the algebra of clopen subsets of $L$.
 We are primarily interested in investigating which families $\cG\sub\clop(L)$ of clopen sets are isomorphic to families of pseudoclopens in another compact space $K$, which is connected or has some stronger properties.
-In such a case our definition of an isomorphism can be stated as follows.
+Our definition of isomorphism in this particular case reads as follows: